 Here are some tips and ideas on the best way to fish Holme Grange Fishery:

-Zig rigs also work really well as the lake is very deep.
+Zig rigs work really well in cooler conditions and the lake is very deep so it suits this tactic.
 Perfect baits would be small boilies or artificial boilies such as Avid’s Zig Lites or zig bugs, these are made for the job.
-Spod or fire balls of sloppy groundbait and particles over the hook bait to get the fish into your swim and feeding up in the water.
+Spod or fire balls of sloppy groundbait, particles and maggots over the hook bait to get the fish into your swim and feeding up in the water.
 Try a variety of different particles so they go through the water at different rates.
 Ian Russell has used this technique at the lake to catch in excess of 20 fish in the cooler weather.

 In the winter fish are much more stationary so do not be afraid to cast around with a snowman or pop-up bait.
 Watch the water and if you see fishing topping or moving cast to them as they may well snatch at the bait and there you go, a nice carp!
 Again keep the bait sizes and hooks small, 8 to 10mm boilies.
 Pink and white are good bait colours for cooler water.

 If you need any help or advice either ask the bailiff or pop in the shop and we will be happy to help and advise you.